 Our work in Bolivia

-Democracy and human rights
+Democracy, gender equality and human rights

 Environment and natural resources

-Research and Universities
+Research and universities

-Sweden’s long-term goal is to help partners better plan, implement, and use research for development and economic growth.
+Sweden’s long-term goal is to help partners better plan, implement and use research for development and economic growth.
 The purpose is that Bolivia will eventually be able to conduct its own research of international quality in areas that partners have set as priority.

 Examples of Swedish support can be found within programmes on masters and doctoral levels done in collaboration with Swedish and international partners, in administrative reform of universities and in investments in university infrastructure such as IT, libraries and laboratories.
 The cooperation is based on the Strategy for research cooperation and research in development cooperation (2015–2021).